kaiidams/Kokoro-Align/README.md

-# Voice100
+# Kokoro-Align

-Voice100 is a PyTorch speech-transcript alignment tool for LibriVox.
+Kokoro-Align is a PyTorch speech-transcript alignment tool for LibriVox.
 It splits audio files in silent positions and find CTC best path to align transcript texts with the audio files.